100 Notable alumni of

 -

 Timothy Scott Couch is an American former professional football quarterback who played in the National Football League (NFL) for five seasons with the Cleveland Browns.
-He played college football for the Kentucky Wildcats, where he set the Southeastern Conference record for single-season passing yards and won the Quarterback of the Year as a junior.
+He played college football for the Kentucky Wildcats, winning Quarterback of the Year in 1998 after setting the Southeastern Conference record for single-season passing yards.
 Selected first overall by the Browns in the 1999 NFL draft, Couch was the franchise's first draft pick following their reactivation as an expansion team.

 -